 Table of Contents

-As of 2025, the program now operates in California, Colorado, and New York, having donated more than $1.2 million in cannabis products to 1,320 patients facing serious illness and financial hardship.
+As of 2026, the Shelter Project operates in California, Colorado, and New York, having donated more than $1.2 million in cannabis products to 1,320 patients facing serious illness and financial hardship.

 What is the Jetty Extracts Shelter Project?

-“We started the Shelter Project in 2014 to give free cannabis to cancer patients, helping more than a thousand Californians get the medicine they need with a simple doctor verification and proof of residency.
+“We started the Shelter Project to give free cannabis to cancer patients, helping more than a thousand Californians get the medicine they need with a simple doctor verification and proof of residency.

 Ironically, after cannabis became regulated in California in 2018, legal requirements and taxes made it nearly impossible for compassion programs like Shelter to operate.